mganss/SyncChanges/README.md

 If snapshot isolation is not enabled, SyncChanges will still work but ignore changes that occurred after the current version of the source database was fetched.
 These will be applied during the next run.

+Change tracking only tracks inserts, updates, and deletes.
+If you make structural changes to the source database, these must be applied to all destinations as well.

 Foreign Key Constraints
 -----------------------------------------------